-Novice organization: An organization new to a field or activity

-At this level, a new organization or a division has inadequate experience and limited procedures.
+Novice organization: An organization new to a field or activity at this level, a new organization or a division has inadequate experience and limited procedures.
 Its experience is in people, that is, workers with similar prior experiences; otherwise it is an experimental undertaking.
 Organizations have the maximum risk at this stage since the outcomes are not definite.
 A major effort is put into establishing departments, products, and/or in creating its identity.
 Therefore, new methods and procedures are created and executed dynamically.
 Methodologies and procedural executions may vary among its workers.
 There is no specified separation or integration of duties and resources.

-Level 2: An established organization or a VC of a big organization proceed in a particular scenario.
+Level 2: An established organization or a VC of a big organization

+Established organization: An organization that has been in business for a period of time and is sufficiently successful to suggest likely continuation or permanence the workforce of an organization at the second level is experienced and generally knows how to proceed in a particular scenario.
 Even though there are new challenges, there is certainly some semblance of experience and familiarity to current processes.
 At this stage, a given organization starts to create a set of methods for tracking, costing, and scheduling tasks.
 The processes are repetitive with no change.
 New processes and functions face challenges similar to the once in level 1.
 Integration at this level is ad hoc and informal and there are few ground rules